AbhijithKp98/data_migration_tutorial_basic/README.md

                        hosting it on AWS EC2
           4. AWS Redshift - Target DW
           5. Apache Spark - Distributed computing
-          6. Deployment - Would package the Tasks & dependancies on Docker and host it on Kuberenetes.
+          6. Deployment - Would package the Tasks & dependancies on Docker and manage multiple of them on Kuberenetes.
   These architecture would make it an Enterprise level solution & pretty long term.

 ###### 2. Secrets Manager for all the credentials